 . . .

-So...since I have eliminated my digital platform and not sharing my recent art on the internet something is truly something that has fed the beast of my own creativity and my work ferociously.
+So...since I have eliminated my digital platform and not sharing my recent art on the internet something is truly something that has fed the spirit of my own creativity and my work ferociously.
 I have noticed that my art experience and art making becoming more fruitful with a new kind of quality and potency— in my efforts to create art that could be shared (in person before posted anywhere) someday in the near future (2019) for a solo-art exhibition at an undecided gallery location. (!!!!!!!!)

 . . .

-This M.O. has sparked me to cover up a bit, incubate and paint with all else protecting this beautiful intimacy that is my life!
+This M.O. has sparked me to cover up a bit, incubate and paint with all else protecting this unique intimacy that is my life!
 The human-ness is to be protected as a gifted treasure, the discernment to decide what to share and what to keep just for yourself or with those dearest to you.